Weezer (Blue Album): Artwork

 The album artwork was photographed by Peter Gowland.
 In it, Wilson, Cuomo, Sharp, and Bell are depicted standing in front of a plain blue background, "simply standing and staring at the camera."
 According to David Silverburg of the Grammy Awards, the album's front cover "evoked a feeling of awkward geekiness that would eventually lead to the album's designation as being the harbinger of nerd rock and its many acolytes."
 Cuomo stated that although the band approved of the photo, Sharp expressed dissatisfaction with the way his head was appearing, so a Geffen art director used Adobe Photoshop to replace his head with one from another shot.

 The image was used prominently in advertising for the album.
 The cover was compared to that of the Feelies' album Crazy Rhythms, which Weezer had no prior knowledge of.
 Instead, according to the Weezer collaborator Karl Koch, Cuomo was inspired by the cover of a cheap Beach Boys greatest-hits cassette, which featured the Beach Boys with striped shirts in front of a blue background.
-The cover has become a part of internet culture and used in memes, usually accompanied by the song "Buddy Holly", from the album.
 In 2024, the 30th anniversary of the album, Weezer unveiled a mural based on the cover art in Brooklyn, New York City.